BroadcomMFD/cobol-dialect-template/README.md

 * npm
 * (Windows only) PowerShell

-## Build VSCode Extension With Dialect Add-On Example
+## Build the VSCode Extension

-Clone repository and run following script from the root repository folder:
+To build your VS Code Extension, clone this repository and run the following script from the root repository folder:

 ```bash
 sh build.sh
 ```

-This script will build server and client parts of the extension and pack them into the **`VSCode`** Extension (`.vsix` file)
+This script builds the server and client parts of the extension and packs them into a VS Code Extension (`.vsix` file)

-## Install Dialect Add-On Example
+## Install the VS Code Extension

-If build was successfull the Dialect Add-On Example Extension (`.vsix` file) will be situated in the `vsix` folder.
+If the build is successful, the dialect add-on Extension (`.vsix` file) is situated in the `vsix` folder.
-To install it into the **`VSCode`** do following steps:
+To install it on VS Code, do the following:

-1. Open **`VSCode`**
-1. Open `Extension` tab
+1. Open the **Extensions** tab
-1. Open `...` menu and choose "install from VSIX..."
+1. In the **...** menu, select **install from VSIX...**
-1. Choose `.vsix` file with Dialect Add-On Example
+1. Select the `.vsix` file with your dialect add-on.

-Now you example dialect is ready to use.
+Now your dialect add-on is ready to use.
 You can find more information and a sample code in the details to the installed "COBOL Dialect Support Example" extension